takeshi-su57/Webscrapyer/readme.md

 current implemented feature
 * scrapy top 100 celebrities from [who is dating who](https://facebook.github.io/relay/docs/getting-started.html)
 * 10 working thread to request from the website
-* 10 working thread to request from the website
+* implemented timer to test scrapy speed

 todo feature
 * display it as graph and edge